-For the 2013 LTIP grant, the TSR comparator group consisted of the following companies: Aegon, Allianz, Axa, CNP Assurances, Direct Line Group, Generali, Legal & General, Met Life, Old Mutual, Prudential, Resolution Limited, RSA, Standard Life and Zurich.
-For the 2011 and 2012 LTIP grants the TSR comparator group consisted of the following companies: Aegon, Ageas, Allianz, Axa, Generali, ING, Legal & General, Lloyds Banking Group, Prudential, Resolution Limited, RSA, Royal Bank of Scotland Group, Standard Life and Zurich. - The performance periods for these awards begin at the commencement of the financial year in which the award is granted.
-The performance conditions for awards which were granted or which vested during 2013 are explained elsewhere in this Report - The awards under the CFO Recruitment Share Awards Plan were granted to Patrick Regan following his recruitment in 2010.
-As disclosed in the 2010 DRR, the RRSA vested in tranches subject to Mr Regan meeting his personal performance targets, the OATIV was subject to the same performance conditions as the OATIV Plan awards granted to other EDs in 2010 and the BRDSA was not subject to performance conditions and vested on the third anniversary of the date of grant. - The shares comprising these awards were restricted shares which were beneficially owned by Patrick Regan and held in trust on his behalf under the terms of a restricted share award agreement.
-As outlined in the 2010 DRR, income tax and national insurance contributions liabilities were paid on the RRSA on 11 March 2010 and on the BRDSA on 30 March 2010. - 10 The performance target attached to the third tranche of the RRSA was met and this tranche vested on 7 March 2013 being the first dealing day following the normal vesting date where no dealing restrictions were in place.
+For the 2013 LTIP grant, the TSR comparator group consisted of the following companies: Aegon, Allianz, Axa, CNP Assurances, Direct Line Group, Generali, Legal & General, Met Life, Old Mutual, Prudential, Resolution Limited, PSA, and the second control of the company and the second control of the company and the second control of the conditional control of the company and the second control of the conditional control - Standard Life and Zurich.
+For the 2011 and 2012 LTIP grants the TSR comparator group consisted of the following companies: Aegon, Ageas, Allianz, Axa, Generali, ING, Legal & General, Lloyds Banking Group, Prudential, Resolution - Limited, RSA, Royal Bank of Scotland Group, Standard Life and Zurich.

+The performance periods for these awards begin at the commencement of the financial year in which the award is granted.

+The performance conditions for awards which were granted or which vested during 2013 are explained elsewhere in this Report. - The awards under the CFO Recruitment Share Awards Plan were granted to Patrick Regan following his recruitment in 2010.
+As disclosed in the 2010 DRR, the RRSA vested in tranches subject to Mr Regan meeting his personal performance targets, the OATTV was subject to the same performance conditions as the OATTV Plan awards granted to other EDs in 2010 and the BRDSA was not subject to performance conditions and vested on the third anniversary of the date of grant. - The shares comprising these awards were restricted shares which were beneficially owned by Patrick Regan and held in trust on his behalf under the terms of a restricted share award agreement.
+As outlined in the 2010 DRR, income The performance target attached to the third tranche of the RRSA was met and this tranche vested on 7 March 2013 being the first dealing day following the normal vesting date where no dealing restrictions were in place.

-11 The shares comprised in these vested awards include shares issued in lieu of dividends accrued during the deferral period.
+- 11 The shares comprised in these vested awards include shares issued in lieu of dividends accrued during the deferral period.